gmph/gmph.github.io/portfolio/index.md

 ##### Hire me

-If you would like to work with me, please [email me](mailto:hi@gmph.co?subject=&body=Hey%20Graham%2C%0A%0A) and include:
+If you would like to work with me, please email me and include:

-- a brief description of the project
+- a brief description of your project
 - your budget, if it is contract work
 - any time requirements for the project

-The more specific you can be about the work required or role you'd like me to fulfill the better.
+I love reading the details of projects so the more you can share up front, the better.

+<h6><a class="button" href="mailto:hi@gmph.co">Email me</a> No recruitment agencies</h6>